appsecnz/appsecnz.github.io/conference/training.md

 Pre-Conference Training registration will **CLOSE** on Friday, 22nd August.
 From 23rd August, no refunds or class changes will be permitted, but attendee substitutions will be accepted.

-#### Two-day, online training - Tuesday and Wednesday, 2-3 September:
+#### Two-day, live online training - Tuesday and Wednesday, 2-3 September:

 * *[AI SecureOps: Attacking &amp; Defending GenAI Applications and Services](training-ai_secureops.md)*, Abhinav Singh